lm2r/lmrun/service/README.md

 Check out [/workspace/the-mesh](/workspace/the-mesh) for working examples relying on these services.

 Any VM initialized with `k3s_server.py` is a main K3s node.
 Any VM initialized with `k3s_agent.py` is a K3s agent.
 There is only a single active main node at a time and new agents connect to the most recent.
 The main node should always be provisioned first and decommissioned last to preserve the LMRun cluster integrity.
-Finally, agents expect a main node launched with `sky launch -c main`, as defined by `K3S_SERVER_NAME` in `k3s_agent.py`.
+Finally, security groups and agents expect a main node launched with `sky launch -c main`.
+This name is matched in `~/.sky/config.yaml` and defined by `K3S_SERVER_NAME` in `k3s_agent.py`.

 - `sky launch -c main main.yaml` to launch a minimal main K3s node
 - `sky launch -c main main-phoenix.yaml` to include a [Phoenix](https://phoenix.arize.com) server cohosted with the main K3s node